-No. They're quite distinct and thank fuck for that.
+No. They're quite distinct and thank frick for that.
 Certain species' mycelium communicates somewhat "loudly" with itself, resembling a neural network.
 I wonder if we'll breed them for high density and biopunk them for future AI neural networks.
 Can't imagine using animal brains for that and not raising ethical questions about putting them in a state of hellish limbo.

 True.
 We're already using rat brains to play Doom.
 I'm sure people will be outraged at it in some time and then we'll need a replacement, which mushrooms could provide.